In brief

 Physician asked to comment on past capacity for non-treatment purpose

-A family physician is contacted by an estates lawyer representing a patient’s son.
-The son is trying to challenge a change to his father’s will, which was made a year earlier.
-The lawyer asks the physician whether she saw the patient at that time.
-The physician says she did, but only assessed whether the patient was capable of consenting to medical treatment.
-Her notes clearly reflect the purpose and nature of the assessment she conducted.
+A family physician is contacted by an estates lawyer representing a patient’s adult child.
+The adult child is trying to challenge a change to their parent’s will, which was made a year earlier.
+The lawyer asks the physician whether they saw the patient at that time.
+The physician says they did, but only assessed whether the patient was capable of consenting to medical treatment.
+Their notes clearly reflect the purpose and nature of the assessment they conducted.

-Since the physician did not assess the patient for capacity unrelated to treatment in the previous year, she can tell the lawyer she does not feel sufficiently informed or comfortable commenting on the patient’s capacity to make financial or testamentary decisions at the relevant time.
-The physician can say with confidence only that she thought the patient had the capacity to make decisions about the medical care required.
+Since the physician did not assess the patient for capacity unrelated to treatment in the previous year, they can tell the lawyer they do not feel sufficiently informed or comfortable commenting on the patient’s capacity to make financial or testamentary decisions at the relevant time.
+The physician can say with confidence only that they thought the patient had the capacity to make decisions about the medical care required.

 II.
 Capacity assessments for non-treatment purposes